Sapporo JR Tower: Overview

 Sapporo JR Tower is separated in three sections: West, Center, and East.
-In the West section, Daimaru Sapporo branch store, a nine-storey building, is located.
+In the West section, is where Daimaru Sapporo branch store, a nine-storey building, is located.
 There are four floors in the basement, and three of them are used as the parking lot.

 The Center section also has nine floors and one floor in the basement, and is a complex building comprising the Sapporo Stellar Place, a shopping mall, and the Sapporo Cinema Frontier, a movie theater complex.
 Eki-Sta, a television studio, is located in the ground floor of the Center section.

 The East section has the 38-storey Tower building.
 From the basement to the 6th floor, the Sapporo Stellar Place is located as the Center section, and from the 7th floor to the 20th floor, the JR Tower Office Plaza Sapporo, an office complex, is located.
 From the 22nd floor to the 36th floor are used as hotel rooms of the JR Tower Hotel Nikko Sapporo, and at the 38th floor, the Tower Three Eight, an observation deck, is located.
 Elevators which take directly to the 38th floor are served at 6th floor, and visitors are required to buy tickets.
 In the male bathroom in the northeast corner of the 38th floor, urinals are lined adjacent to large windows so that people can survey the view of entire Sapporo City while they are urinating.
 The underpass of the East section connects to the Sapporo ESTA, a commercial building complex neighboring to the JR Tower.